 Wedding websites aren’t exactly a new concept.
-They are, though, a modern and easy way to gather all of your wedding details in one place for you and your guests.
-You can’t print all of the venue details, travel and transportation notes, and accommodations suggestions on your paper invites after all.
-So, consider your wedding website a one-stop-shop for all of that (plus, fun things like the story of how you met and sharing your engagement photos)!
+They are, though, a modern and easy way to gather all your wedding details in one place for you and your guests as you prepare for your big day.
+You can’t print all the venue details, travel and transportation notes, and accommodations suggestions on your paper invites after all.
+So, consider your wedding website a one-stop-shop for all of that (plus, fun things like the story of how you met and sharing your engagement photos and even details about the wedding party)!
 We can explain further.
-Here are seven reasons to make a wedding website—and how to share it once you do.
+Here are seven reasons to make a beautiful wedding website—and a step-by-step guide on how to share it once you do.

 A personal wedding website is a website created by an engaged couple.
 Its primary purpose is to act as a central hub for your guests to access information about your wedding day or weekend.
 Typically, wedding websites include details on the date, location, travel plans, and even the dress code for your wedding.
 Modern updates to these websites—like tracking RSVPs—are also backend tools that can aid in the planning process.